 The auto services academy program is an in-house magnet program that teaches teens about automotive maintenance and repair.
 Although there is a similar program at Park Vista High School in Boynton Beach, there have not been any reported accidents.

-If you or a loved one has been injured in a traumatic accident caused by another individuals negligence, contact Gordon & Doner today at 1 (855) 722-2552.
+If you or a loved one has been injured in a traumatic accident involving a vehicle that was caused by another individuals negligence, contact a West Palm Beach personal injury lawyer at Gordon & Partners today at 1 (855) 722-2552.
 We can help you obtain the compensation you deserve.